shwetank/extension-docs/tut_browser_actions.md

 ## Browser Actions
 *Browser actions* are used to put UI elements on the extensions toolbar.
 These UI elements can be a button (with or without a badge) or a popup.
 Use browser actions if you want the UI element to appear all the time.

-However, if you don't want the UI element to appear all the time, rather only wanting it to appear in specific pages, then it recommened to use *Page Actions*, which is explained later in the article.
+However, if you don't want the UI element to appear all the time, rather only wanting it to appear in specific pages, then it's recommended to use *Page Actions*, which is explained later in the article.
 You cannot use both *Browser Actions* and *Page Actions* at the same time.

 ### Buttons